 Machine learning is the branch of artificial intelligence that enables systems to learn and improve from each experience without additional programming.
 For example, instead of writing 1000 discrete rules to define your brand messaging strategy, we can use business logic to codify 50 guiding “best practices” and rely on machine learning algorithms to work out the ideal message sequence, timing and channel for a given HCP using the most up-to-date information available.

 Optimization enables teams to stay agile by modifying aspects of their commercial campaigns to work more efficiently, use fewer resources or produce better results.
 It also helps teams (and HCPs) avoid information overwhelm by prioritizing only those recommendations that are relevant within the constraints they are working with, and therefore, most likely to get HCPs to engage.

 Explainable AI (xAI) ensures suggestions “feel right” and facilitates adoption by showing the user the data and reasoning behind each recommendation. xAI also provides the critical visibility your team needs to set up the engine and offers clear direction about what’s working and what isn’t.
-The whole purpose is to create a strategic feedback loop that keeps getting better and better.
+The whole purpose of explainable AI is to create a strategic feedback loop that keeps getting better and better.

 Two elements of human intelligence round out Aktana’s Contextual Intelligence approach: in-house team experience and Aktana expertise.
 The nuanced customer insights that your in-house team has gathered over the years are invaluable; they cannot be replicated by machine learning but they can enhance machine learning output.